A Little Miniature Gardening in the Big State of Texas

 You can start to see a pattern here with choosing young or baby trees with small leaves.
 If you can find them in four-inch pots, you can enjoy them for years in a miniature garden while watching it grow up.
 When it gets too big, you can start a “bigger” miniature garden, pass it on to another gardener or use it as in your full-sized garden bed.

-And lastly, this is a sampling that other Texans have ordered from our online store where they must have microclimates.
+And lastly, this is just a sampling of the trees and plants that other miniature gardeners in Texas has ordered.
 All of the plants listed below will need consistently damp soil (as in wrung-sponge-damp) and shade from that hot afternoon sun.
 Or, try them in containers that you can easily move around as the weather changes but, double-check to be sure that you can push the zones in your garden first.

 – Dwarf and Miniature Hinoki Cypress